Bruno-H-Neves/ML--files/GetWindAlternatorPowerDiagramReadme.md

-Obtain the power curve of a wind turbine by introducing points of the power graph ->Get dataset, for example Kaggle: https://www.kaggle.com/berkerisen/wind-turbine-scada-dataset
+Obtain the power curve of a wind turbine by introducing points of the power graph
+-V0: Get dataset, for example Kaggle: https://www.kaggle.com/berkerisen/wind-turbine-scada-dataset
+-V1: plot figure with power production and Theorical production